shieldproject/shield/docs/API.md

 - **Unable to update tenant**: an internal error occurred and should be investigated by the site administrators

+- **Unable to retrieve tenant information**: an internal error occurred and should be investigated by the site administrators

+- **No such tenant**:
+  The requested tenant UUID was not found in the database.

 - **Authorization required**:
   The request was made without an authenticated session or auth token.